jsohlendorff/continuous_time_LTMLE/note.typ

 as our target parameter.
 There exist some methods for baseline interventions in survival analysis (@onesteptmle @westling2024inference).

-// Here are some ideas:

-// - *Ad-hoc*: Use Early-stopping cross-validation described as follows:
-//   First fit models with no covariates.
-//   Then we fit a model with the covariates from the last event.
-//   Determine if this is improves model fit via cross-validation and then we move on to the two latest changes and so on.
-//   Stop when the model fit does not improve.
-Theorem 2 of @schulerSelectivelyAdaptiveLasso2022 states that the convergence rates for an empirical risk minimizer are preserved.
-//   CTMLE also does something very similar #citep(<van2010collaborative>).
-//   This way, we may only select variables that are important in the specification of the treatment and outcome mechanism.

-//Interestingly, $integral Qbar(0) (a, covariate(0)) nu_A (dif a)$ is a heterogenous causal effect.
-//an we estimate heterogenous causal effects in this way?

 #bibliography("references/ref.bib",style: "apa")

 = Appendix